 - The KA Collection

-- Gallery One, King Abdulaziz Center for World Cultures, KSA
+- King Abdulaziz Center for World Culture, KSA

 - The Jihad and Farouk Abillama Collection

 - Calligraphy workshops at Badr International Study Centre, University of Manchester, UCL since 2014

 - Designs for BBC Arabic Aan Korb awards, October 2014